- 01792 232754

-Starting from September 2021 we are taking inspiration from a method called the ‘Leonardo Effect’ where the children are given a single word topic name and they decide where to take the learning.
-Our first topic is ‘Colours’ and pupils have already spent time considering what interests them that they could learn about using this word as a focus.
+From September 2021 we have taken inspiration from a method called the ‘Leonardo Effect’ where the children are given a single word topic name and they decide where to take the learning.
+Our first topic was ‘Colours’ and pupils have already spent time considering what interests them that they could learn about using this word as a focus.
 In addition to this, pupils also have an opportunity to decide how their growing skill set can be used through fortnightly discussions with their teacher.
 In Foundation Phase the children’s ideas are recorded on a ‘POW Wall’ and in KS2 they are used as challenges that we call ‘Missions.’

 Pupil Interview panel